Markus Neumayr

-Markus Martin Neumayr (born 26 March 1986) is a German professional footballer who plays as an attacking midfielder for FC Linth 04.
+Markus Martin Neumayr (born 26 March 1986) is a German former professional footballer who played as an attacking midfielder.

 Club career

 Born in Hösbach, Neumayr started his football career playing for local clubs before moving to Eintracht Frankfurt in 2003 However, within a few months, he was picked up by Manchester United.
 During his spell with Manchester United, he played on the right side of midfield, although on some occasions he would play in the middle of the park.

 In the three seasons Neumayr spent at Old Trafford, he never played in a match for the first team.
 He was once called into the squad on 29 March 2006 for the match against West Ham United but did not make the final sixteen.
 When David Fox departed to Blackpool, Neumayr took on the role of reserve team captain.
 With this added responsibility, many believed it would only be a matter of time before he would go on and make the first team.
 However, this never materialised, and Neumayr was released from the club at his own request at the end of the 2005–06 season, joining MSV Duisburg.
-After a year with SV Zulte Waregem he signed in summer 2009 for Rot-Weiss Essen.
+After a year with Zulte Waregem he signed in summer 2009 for Rot-Weiss Essen.

 On 20 June 2008, Neumayr signed a deal at Belgian First Division club Zulte Waregem.
 His contract at Duisburg was not renewed, and so he was able to join Zulte Waregem on a free transfer.
 In January 2009, he returned to Germany, signing for RW Essen.
 In April 2010 he announced his transfer to Wacker Burghausen for the 2010–11 season., before joining FC Thun the following January.
 Neumayr joined AC Bellinzona (Swiss Challenge League) in June 2011.

 In January 2016, he signed a one-and-a-half-year contract with FC Luzern.
 Neumayr became a Swiss citizen in March 2017.

 On 31 July 2018, Neumayr signed for Persian Gulf Pro League club Esteghlal on a two-year contract.
 On 16 December, Neumayr was released by Esteghlal along with Alhaji Gero, after both players failed to perform well.

 On 31 December 2018, Neumayr joined the Swiss side Aarau.